psy0rz/ledstream/README.md

  source ~/esp/esp-idf/export.sh
 ```

-## Run menuconfig and configure number of channels and leds per channel
+## Run menuconfig and look at pins that are used.

 ```
 idf.py menuconfig
 ```

+The default config is probably OK for now, just keep in mind which pin is channel 0.

+## Connect hardware

-The easiest to start it one of those 8x32 WS2812 matrixes:
+The easiest way to start it one of those 8x32 WS2812 matrixes:

 ![img.png](img.png)